nemonik/hands-on-DevOps-gen2/README.md

 # 13. Additional best practices to consider around securing containerized applications

 This class doesn't cover a number of container application development best practices.
 A topic out of scope of the original intention of this course; especially, as I'm already cramming in several days of course material into a one-day course when taught in person, but perhaps subsequent course updates I'll cover a few of the following not already covered in the course material as additional topics.
-The biggest reason why relates with the followin sections.
+The biggest reason why relates with the following sections.
 Agile and DevOps both exist to deliver features into the hands of users.
 We're not doing DevOps to do DevOps.
-If all anyone talks about is DevOps in the absense of the application life cycle you have a problem.
+If all anyone talks about is DevOps in the absence of the application life cycle you have a problem.
 Also, DevOps is very much intertwined with modern cloud-native development.

-Wth that, here's some best practices for containerized application development and operation:
+Withh that, here's some best practices for containerized application development and operation:

 1. Follow https://docs.docker.com/develop/develop-images/dockerfile_best-practices/ and http://www.projectatomic.io/docs/docker-image-author-guidance/ guidance.
 2. Re-use existing upstream images from trusted sources.